snotbubble/stuq/README.md

 Usage:
  1. copy cpb_farmit.py to a new shelftool
+ 2. change 'myfaveterm' to whatever your distro uses, then accept
- 2. select some ROPs
+ 3. select some ROPs
- 3. hit the button...
+ 4. hit the button...